ansible/ansible-rulebook/docs/multi_events.rst

           - event.i == 1

-In the below case event.i == 2 has been used twice so it wont match anything
+In the below case event.i == 2 has been used twice so it wont match anything:

 .. code-block:: yaml